 Please review my words:

-*Market to Austrian economists does not mean the stock market.
-It means the market economy of good and services.
+*The “market” to Austrian economists does not mean the stock market.
+It means the market economy of goods and services.

 A PART OF THE REVIEW BY RICHARD DUKE OF THE BOOK: The Skyscraper Curse: And How Austrian Economics Predicted Every Major Economic Crisis of The Last Century